IslamMdJahidul1/RF-Test-Projects/README.md

-# RF Filter Characterization and S-Parameter Analysis Using Qucs-S
+# RF Low-Pass Filter Characterization Using Qucs-S

 ## Overview

-This project demonstrates the design and simulation of a basic RF low-pass filter using Qucs-S and S-parameter analysis.
+This project demonstrates the design and simulation of RF low-pass filters using Qucs-S and S-parameter analysis.

-The objective was to study RF transmission behavior across frequency and understand filter response characteristics.
+The project was expanded from a basic LC filter into a higher-order practical RF filter analysis project including Smith chart interpretation and practical component modeling.

 ---